 |Outdoor Research Coldfront||$199||1 lb.
 3.4 oz.||700-fill down & VerticalX||6 oz. & 150g/m2||30D|

 |Patagonia Nano Puff Jacket||$199||11.9 oz.||PrimaLoft Gold||60g/m2||20D|

-Moving onto a more performance-oriented piece, the Arc’teryx Cerium LT tops our down jacket round-up for a reason.
-It is lightweight at 9.9 ounces, and its use of Coreloft synthetic insulation in areas prone to getting wet is a nice addition.
+Moving onto a more performance-oriented piece, the Arc’teryx Cerium LT is one of our favorite down jackets on the market.
+It’s lightweight at 9.9 ounces, and the use of Coreloft synthetic insulation in areas prone to getting wet is a nice addition.
 The Cerium's 3.2 ounces of 850-fill down in all other areas kept us warm throughout all our testing, and we can’t argue with the look and feel of Arc’teryx products.
 That said, they do come at a price—$349 for this one, to be exact.
 If you need a down jacket for everyday wear and weekend skiing or hiking trips, the Down Sweater is an excellent choice.
-But for the highest levels of performance for the weight, we prefer the Cerium LT.
+But for the highest levels of performance and design for the weight, the Cerium LT is tough to beat.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!

 Depending on the seller, most products ship free in the United States on orders of $50 or more.
 International shipping availability and rates vary by seller.
 The pricing information on this page is updated hourly but we are not responsible for inaccuracies.